apache/nuttx/audio/README.txt

 a common interface for applications to interface with and also defines a bind layer for specific lower-half audio device drivers.

   audio.c      - The upper-half driver that binds to a lower-half driver from the
                  drivers/audio subdirectory.
-For each attached audio device, there will be an instance of this upper-half driver bound to the instance of the lower half driver context. pcm.c     - Routines to manage PCM / WAV type data.
-Currently just a placeholder.
+For each attached audio device, there will be an instance of this upper-half driver bound to the instance of the lower half driver context. pcm_decode.c - Routines to decode PCM / WAV type data.
   README       - This file!

 Portions of the the audio system interface have application interfaces.
 Those portions reside in the nuttx/libc/audio directory where the will be built for